Onemind-Services-LLC/cloudmydc-docs/docs/netbox-hosting/netbox-plugins/Overview.md

 Onemind Services offers a range of plugins to enhance your NetBox experience.
 Below are descriptions of some key plugins that are provided free of cost:

-## Cloud Pilot
+## PaaS

-**Description:** The Cloud Pilot plugin significantly enhances NetBox when used on CloudMyDC's Virtual Application Platform (VAP).
+**Description:** The PaaS plugin significantly enhances NetBox when used on CloudMyDC's Platform-as-a-Service (PaaS).
 It provides advanced management and control features, making it easier to manage and visualize your cloud resources within NetBox.

 **Key Features:**